-- TripAdvisor is travel industry’s most popular mobile app, with more than 230 million downloads and 150 million monthly active users.
+- TripAdvisor is the travel industry’s most popular mobile app, with more than 230 million downloads and 150 million monthly active users.

 - Mobile bookings in travel have grown by 1700% between 2011 and 2015, moving from 1% to 18% of online revenues.

 - Still, this also means that 80% of online bookings don’t take place on mobile devices in 2016…

 - The average mobile user unlocks their mobile device 150 times per day!